 Celine (France)

 Founded in the heart of France in 1945, the prestigious fashion house Celine has become synonymous with the epitome of French elegance and luxury.
 Founded by Celine Vipiana, the brand bears her name as a sign of devotion to her ideas and craftsmanship.
-The evolution of the brand can be traced not only to its fashion collections but also to its branding elements.
+The brand’s evolution can be traced not only to its fashion collections but also to its branding elements.

 In its early days, the Celine logo was intricate, embodying the detailed essence of the era.
-Over time, as fashion trends shifted towards minimalism, the brand’s visual identity changed as well.
-Nowadays, the Celine logo is an elegant and modern mark, devoid of unnecessary elements.
+Over time, as fashion trends shifted towards minimalism, the brand’s visual identity also changed.
+Nowadays, the Celine logo is an elegant and modern mark devoid of unnecessary elements.
 The logo reflects the brand’s commitment to modernity and simplicity with a bold sans-serif font.

 This branding transformation reflects the brand’s ability to adapt to new conditions, allowing it to remain relevant in the ever-evolving field of fashion.